 Jemaine Clement established an international cult following as half of musical comedy duo Flight of the Conchords.
-The show's successful debut season on US cable network HBO coincided with the US release of Taika Waititi's slacker romance Eagle vs Shark, in which Clement starred as a geeky retail worker.
-The two would go on to direct and star in hit vampire comedy What We Do in the Shadows.
+The show's successful debut season on American cable network HBO coincided with the release of slacker romance Eagle vs Shark, in which Clement starred as a geeky retail worker.
+Clement would go on to star in and co-direct hit vampire comedy What We Do in the Shadows.

 The Conchords dryly described themselves in promotional material as "formerly New Zealand's fourth most popular guitar-based digi-bongo acapella-rap-funk-comedy folk duo".
 Thanks to Grammy Awards, HBO success, albums and tours, they can squarely be described as New Zealand's most successful comedy act full stop.

 Jemaine Clement grew up in Masterton, the eldest of three brothers.
-Clement recalls being a fan of Billy T James.
-Around age 11, English comedy series Blackadder (starring Rowan Atkinson) transported him beyond the sheep and souped-up Ford Escorts of New Zealand, and he thought "I want to do something like that."
+He recalls classmates quoting Billy T James sketches at school.
+Around age 11, English comedy series Blackadder provided further inspiration; he thought "I want to do something like that."

-At Victoria University Clement studied drama and film towards a BA.
+After competing in Theatresports at high school, Clement took some drama and film courses at Victoria University.
 There he met a number of key collaborators, including comedian/musician Bret McKenzie — his future partner in Conchords — and actor/director Taika Waititi, whom he collaborated with in many theatre productions.

 During the same period Clement worked with director Jason Stutter on a number of short films, playing a vampire in Stutter's 1995 short Blood Suckers, and having a close encounter with a soft drink machine in Fizz.
 He also acted in this theatre parody, and cameos as a pizza delivery man in this Duggan episode (go ten minutes into the clip).